kenorb/katacoda-scenarios/corda-ansible-install/intro.md

 6. Solving the missing Python dependencies.
 7. Getting network-root-truststore certificate.
 8. Creating site-wide defaults.
-9. Checking Corda service.
+9. Registering Corda node.
-10. Solving Corda startup issues.
+10. Verifying Corda service is up-and-running.

 At the end, you should have Corda installed on Linux machine.